GIS 101 Introduction to GIS

 1. Identify basic fundamentals of cartographic design principles, including symbology, color, classifications, and standard map design layouts.

-2. Describe the various types of maps.
+2. Describe the various types of maps and their purposes.

 3. Employ cartographic design principles to produce a meaningful map.